akshit1473/akshit1473/README.md

 Hi, I'm Akshit,
 actively building a foundation in Linux and systems engineering with a focus on DevOps, and a long-term interest in security.
-I learn by breaking things deliberately, documenting what I observe, and building small tools from each concept I cover.
-Every script in this profile exists because I understood the concept behind it first.

 Current focus
 Working through Linux fundamentals systematically, not just limited to commands, but the mechanics underneath them.